JeanPerriault/nut-1/README.md

 NUT also provides an advanced support for power distribution units.

-You should read the <<Outlets_PDU_notes,Configuring automatic UPS shutdowns>> chapter to learn more about when to use this feature.
+You should read the [Outlets_PDU_notes - Configuring automatic UPS shutdowns](http://www.networkupstools.org/docs/user-manual.chunked/ar01s06.html#UPS_shutdown) chapter to learn more about when to use this feature.

 ## Network Server